inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/isb.md

 ## ISB Packet Structure

 The SDK is provided to encode and decode binary packets.
-This section can be disregarded if the SDK is used.
-This section is provided to detail the packet and data structures format used in the binary protocol.
+This section is provided to detail the packet structure used in the Inertial Sense binary (ISB) protocol standard in the 2.x protocol and 2.x software releases.
 The IMX and GPX communicate using the following binary packet structure:

 ![packet_structure](images/pkt_structure.png)
 <p style="text-align: center;">